dccuchile/wefe/doc/about.rst

 It generalizes many existing fairness metrics into a unified framework and provides a standard interface for:

-- Encapsulating existing fairness metrics from previous work and design new ones.
+- Encapsulating existing fairness metrics from previous work and designing new ones.
 - Encapsulating the test words used by fairness metrics into standard objects called queries.